guigrpa/storyboard/README.md

 * Watch server logs being pushed in **real time** to the Storyboard DevTools extension via WebSockets.
 Even more: **control the level of detail you get from various parts of your server remotely, without relaunching**.
 * Ask for **authentication** to see server logs; hook up your own auth function.
 * **Attach anything** to your logs for further investigation.
 * Integrate your app with Storyboard's **flexible plugin architecture**.
-Several plugins are available out of the box: Console, WebSocket Server & Client and Browser Extension, with more coming up.
+Several plugins are available out of the box: Console, WebSocket Server & Client, File, (Postgres) Database, and Browser Extension, with more coming up.
 Just use what you need: most features are optional!
 * Give logs **source and severity** attributes and apply **coarse- or fine-grained filtering**, with white and black lists.
 * Use **color** to highlight what's important.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.
 * Enjoy the **simple-yet-powerful API** (I hope!).